tldr-pages/tldr/pages/linux/a2enconf.md

 # a2enconf

-> Enable an Apache configuration file.
+> Enable an Apache configuration file on Debian-based OSes.
 > More information: <https://httpd.apache.org/>.

 - Enable a configuration file: